DCASE-REPO/dcase2018_baseline/task5/README.md

 ### Feature/Machine Learning parameters

+During the recording campaign, data was measured simultaneously using multiple microphone arrays (nodes) each containing 4 microphones.
+Hence, each domestic activity is recorded as many times as there were microphones.
+The baseline system trains a single classifier model that takes a single channel as input.
+Each parallel recording of a single activity is considered as a different example during training.
 The learner in the baseline system is based on a Neural Network architecture using convolutional and dense layers.
 As input, log mel-band energies are provided to the network for each microphone channel separately.
-The posterior probabilities for each microphone, of a particular sensor node under test, are averaged to obtain the final posterior probability.
+In the prediction stage a single outcome is computed for each node by averaging the 4 model outcomes (posteriors) that were computed by evaluating the trained classifier model on all 4 microphones.

 The baseline system parameters are as follows: